andujiuba/Micro_Services_Docker/README.md

 ```
 docker run -d -p "port":"port" "name"
 ```
-This is a sort of "unzipping" of the container - all the contents will be released and downloaded to your machine. <br>
+This is a sort of "unzipping" of the container - all the contents will be extracted and downloaded to your machine. <br>
 The `port:port` section is  **port mapping**, showing the path from the first port to the second port.

 We will practice using the `Ghost` container: